Skip to main content

 Add a trigger

 Every workflow starts with a trigger.
-Click on the trigger node to configure it:
+Click the trigger node to configure it:

 1